Chauncey-Leung/MC-ISM/README.md

 # MC-ISM
-Supplementary Resource for the manuscript "NExpanding super-resolution imaging versatility in organisms with multi-confocal image scanning microscopy".
+Supplementary Resource for the manuscript "Expanding super-resolution imaging versatility in organisms with multi-confocal image scanning microscopy".

 Currently, the repository contains the following contents.